robzor92/robzor92.github.io/docs/admin/roleChaining.md

 # AWS IAM Role Chaining

+## Introduction

 Using an EC2 instance profile enables your Hopsworks cluster to access AWS resources.
 This forces all Hopsworks users to share the instance profile role and the resource access policies attached to that role.
 To allow for per project access policies you could have your users use AWS credentials directly in their programs which is not recommended so you should instead use [Role chaining](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-role-chaining).
 To use Role chaining, you need to first setup IAM roles in AWS:

- **Step 1**.
+## Prerequisites
+Before you begin this guide you'll need the following:

+- A Hopsworks cluster running on EC2.

+### Step 1: Create an instance profile role
 Create an instance profile role with policies that will allow it to assume all resource roles that we can assume from the Hopsworks cluster.

 ```json
 {